tangshuang/jqvm/README.md

   .mount()
 ```

-The `state` object you receive in action function is a reactive object which is like what vue does.
-So you can change properties of it directly to trigger rerendering.
+The changing of `state` object you receive in action function will trigger rerendering.
 And the scope in template is `state`, so when you write a `{{title}}` syntax in template, you are calling `state.title` in fact.
 `state` is only available in `on` action functions.

+*You should always change `state` instead of changing DOM to trigger UI changing.
+You should not change DOM in `action` function unless you know what you are doing!*

-It is created from `initState` which is received by `$('#app').vm(initState)`, `innitState` can be one of:
+It is created from `initState` which is received by `$('#app').vm(initState)`, `initState` can be one of:

 - object: a normal object which is used to be vm's default state.
-- vm: an instance of `ViewModel`
 - function: which returns one of above

-*Notice, an instance of some class, for example `new Some()`, is not recommeded to pass in.*
+*Notice, an instance of some class, for example `new Some()`, should not be passed in, only normal object supported.*

 When you pass a normal object, the original object will be changed by vm.
 This make it shared amoung different mounting.
 To prevent this, you can use a function to return an independent object in the function.